kalisjoshua/newSlides/rest-ful.md

 ## Do These Things First

   1. Evaluate business process*
-  2. Identify objects (Resource) that need be represented in the API
+  2. Identify objects (Resources) that need be represented in the API
   3. Define Verbs for each Resource

 \* *We are not going to cover this here.*